spring-projects/spring-data-examples/redis/cluster-sentinel/README.md

-# Spring Data Redis - Sentinel and Cluster Examples
+# Spring Data Redis - Sentinel Examples

-This project contains samples of Sentinel and CLuster specific features of Spring Data Redis.
+This project contains samples of Sentinel specific features of Spring Data Redis.

 ## Support for Sentinel